Namass/Branch-Integration-Guides/ios_quickstart.md

 Navigate to the Settings page.
 Scroll down to App Store Information and search for your app by name--this is the same name listed on iTunesConnect.
 With this information, Branch will automatically redirect users without your app installed on their devices to the App Store.

-In the case that your app cannot be found on the App Store (e.g. if you are distributing an enterprise app over the Internet, or you're not listed in the US app stores), you can also enter a custom URL by choosing "Custom URL to IPA file."
+In the case that your app cannot be found on the App Store (e.g. if you are distributing an enterprise app over the Internet, or you're not listed in the US app stores), you can also enter a custom URL by choosing "Custom URL to TestFlight/Other Host"

 ![Dashboard Screenshot](https://s3-us-west-1.amazonaws.com/branch-guides/4_settings_app_store.png)